 Floor-Standing Cardboard Shredders

 Floor-standing cardboard shredder systems are intended for higher-volume environments where cardboard waste accumulates quickly.
 Warehouses, 3PLs, and distribution centers often rely on a centralized shredding point that supplies multiple packing stations.
+Compared to desktop units, floor-standing machines offer higher throughput, greater stability for continuous operation, and the ability to handle larger or thicker cartons.

 How to Choose Between Desktop and Floor-Standing Models

 The choice depends on a combination of factors rather than a single metric.
 Daily cardboard volume, number of packing stations, and available space all play a role.
+As a general guideline, one or two packers with limited space often benefit from a desktop system, while multiple packers with steady demand usually require a floor-standing solution.
+Planning for realistic growth — rather than worst-case scenarios — helps avoid unnecessary investment.

 Key Technical Specifications to Compare